 The first day of Lent is Ash Wednesday.
 On this special day of reflection, Catholics wear a marking of the cross in ash on their foreheads.
 The ashes symbolize our mortality – “Remember you are dust, and to dust you shall return.”
 But you might be wondering, where do the ashes for Ash Wednesday come from?

 Some of the ashes are created by burning palms from the previous year’s Palm Sunday celebration.
 Palm Sunday is the last Sunday of Lent and leads into Holy Week.
 It is on this day that people laid palms to cover Jesus’s path as he arrived in Jerusalem, just days before he was crucified.

 Since the palms have been blessed, instead of throwing them away after the celebration, they are saved to create ashes for Ash Wednesday.

 Do you still have your palms from Palm Sunday last year?
-Feel free to drop them off at church during Mass or at the rectory by Sunday February 19th.
+Feel free to drop them off at church during Mass or at the rectory by Thursday February 8th.
 Fr.
-Francis will burn last year’s palms for use this year on Ash Wednesday, February 22.
+Carlos will burn last year’s palms for use this year on Ash Wednesday.

 Ash Wednesday begins the 40 days of lent, a time when we remember that Jesus spent 40 days in the desert fasting and resisting temptation.
 As Jesus grew hungry from fasting in the desert, he was faced with the first of three temptations.
 Satan appeared before him and told him to turn stones into bread.
 But Jesus resisted, knowing that he was being tempted to do something God did not want.
 He knew the word of God was just as important as bread to survival.